-- Source of water is streams, river, ground water - No piped water in most of the communities. - No mechanism to use rainwater. - Water from open wells is sometimes contaminated. - Proximity to low lying swamp and pit toilets make water unsafe for drinking - This water is directly used for all purposes (drinking, cooking, washing, and gardening) - Drinking unclean water can lead to water borne diseases. - Piped Water may not be clean. - The communities being cyclone prone, the water storage tanks get damaged, and the pipelines are broken. - Rainwater too murky and its untreated, usage leads to water borne diseases.
+- Source of water is streams, river, ground water. - No piped water in most of the communities. - Water is collected manually in trolleys (Figure 15), carrying on the head.
+Water often spills on the way.
+People, particularly women trek long distances sometime uphill and spend substantial time to fetch water. - No mechanism to use rainwater. - Water from open wells is sometimes contaminated. - Proximity to low lying swamp and pit toilets make water unsafe for drinking. - Water is directly used for all purposes (drinking, cooking, washing, and gardening). - Drinking unclean water can lead to water borne diseases. - Piped water may not be clean. - The communities being cyclone prone the water storage tanks get damaged, and the pipelines are broken. - Rainwater too murky and its untreated use leads to water borne diseases.